YunaBraska/nano/docs/context/README.md

 ## Configuration

-Available properties can be found by starting the application with the `--help` flag.
+The configuration can be set in multiple ways, with the following order of precedence:

 | Order | Type                   | Description & examples                                                                                                    |
 |-------|------------------------|---------------------------------------------------------------------------------------------------------------------------|